 Naviance is a powerful school tool.
 But it belongs to the school, not the family.
 Here is how CollegeHound and Naviance are different, where they overlap, and why families need their own system alongside whatever their school provides.

 Most families do not lose their college planning to one big mistake.
-They lose it to a hundred small ones — a missed deadline here, a forgotten draft there, a scholarship that expired while sitting in someone's inbox.
+They lose it to a hundred small ones.
+A missed deadline here, a forgotten draft there, a scholarship that expired while sitting in someone's inbox.
 Here is what actually happens when families wing it, and what it costs.